 Take local advice when moving abroad about the tax rules that will apply in the country where you will be living.
-KEY GUIDE | November 2024 | Living abroad - the tax rules

 CAPITAL GAINS TAX

 If you are a UK resident then you will pay UK capital gains tax (CGT) on gains from disposing of your assets wherever they are situated in the world.